he426100/awesome-stars-he426100/README.md

 *   [php-school/cli-menu](https://github.com/php-school/cli-menu) - 🖥  Build beautiful PHP CLI menus.
 Simple yet Powerful.
 Expressive DSL.

+*   [star7th/showdoc](https://github.com/star7th/showdoc) - ShowDoc is a tool greatly applicable for an IT team to share documents online一个非常适合IT团队的在线API文档、技术文档工具

 *   [hhxsv5/php-sse](https://github.com/hhxsv5/php-sse) - A simple and efficient library implemented HTML5's server-sent events by PHP, is used to real-time push events from server to client, and easier than Websocket, instead of AJAX request.

 *   [Bit-Wasp/bitcoin-php](https://github.com/Bit-Wasp/bitcoin-php) - Bitcoin implementation in PHP